Andi-Cirjaliu/edge-operators-crunchy-postgres-stack/tutorials/Advanced-Crunchy-PostgreSQL-Operator-tutorial.md

 ---
 title: Crunchy Data PostgreSQL Operator Tutorial
-description: This tutorial explains how to use Crunchy PostgreSQL Operator
+description: This tutorial explains how to use Crunchy PostgreSQL Operator (PGO)
 ---

 ### Introduction